skraftarcher/archerlabwebsite/content/People.md

 *Haley Crawford, former REU Student*, is continuing their undergraduate degree at USF

-*Philina English, former Postdoctoral Researcher*, now a Biologist with Fisheries and Oceans Canada
+*Philina English, former Postdoctoral Researcher*, is now a Biologist with Fisheries and Oceans Canada

 *Matthew Heyer, former Undergraduate Researcher*, is continuing his degree at Southeastern Louisiana University

 *Vance Hoff, former STEM Prep Student*, is continuing their undergraduate degree at LA Tech

+*Abigial Host, former Research Assistant*, is guiding tours in Seward, Alaska as she prepares for her next steps

 *Tithalia Lockett, former REU Student*, is continuing her undergraduate degree at University of New Orleans

 *Abhi Mohratra, former STEM Prep Student*, is continuing their associates degree at Baton Rouge Community College